ZHosein/vio-on-arm/README.md

 - Zip all of `/root` and all of `/usr/local`
 - Unzip the zipped folders and place them in their respective locations
 - run `./build/IMX` from the `/root` dir for the cross compiled program to run

+# Tag Generation
+genTags.sh generates each individual tag in a separate pdf.
+For each tag family the pdf's were merged and then the merged pdf's printed using a pdf printer to get the tags centred on letter sized pages.
+(See comment at top of genTags.sh for futher details).